This post contains affiliate links. See my disclosure policy here.

 Tasting Notes

-“I had never tried fresh figs before we bought some for the syrup used in this recipe.
+Kendall’s Take: “I had never tried fresh figs before I bought some for the syrup used in this recipe.
 They have such a unique earthy flavor that does a good job of balancing out the citrus in this Daiquiri.
 In my opinion, this is a damn good drink and a really good seasonal take on what’s usually a tropical cocktail.
-It does still have a bit of that quality, but it’s more muted and seasonally appropriate in this version.”
+It does still have a bit of that quality, but the Fig Daiquiri is more muted and seasonally appropriate in this version.”

 Recipe